Archana Gautam

-Archana Gautam is an Indian politician, actress, model and beauty pageant title holder, who won Miss Bikini India 2018, represented India at Miss Cosmos World 2018 and won sub title of Most Talent 2018.
-In 2022, she appeared in Bigg Boss 16.
+Archana Gautam (born 1994 or 1995) is an Indian actress, politician, and model.
+She was crowned as Miss Uttar Pradesh 2014, Miss Bikini India 2018 and represented India at Miss Cosmos World 2018, and won sub title of Most Talent 2018.
+She is known for participating in reality shows Bigg Boss 16 and where she emerged as the third runner-up, and Fear Factor: Khatron Ke Khiladi 13.

 Early life

 Gautam was born in Meerut, Uttar Pradesh.
-She has a brother younger than her.
 She has completed her studies in Mass Communication from her town.

-Career

-Gautam has been doing modelling appearances in print and television and advertising campaigns for various brands.
-She has made cameo appearances in films like Great Grand Masti, Haseena Parker and Baaraat Company.
-She had a cameo for item song in Junction Varanasi.
-She has also shot for a music video with director Apoorva Lakhia for T-Series.
+Acting career

 She was awarded the title of Miss Uttar Pradesh in 2014.
 She has won Miss Bikini India 2018 and represented India at Miss Bikini Universe 2018.
 Gautam also represented India in Miss Cosmos 2018 held at Malaysia and won the sub title Most Talent 2018.

 From October 2022 to February 2023, she was seen as a participant in the Colors TV's reality show Bigg Boss 16, where she finished as the 3rd runner-up.

-Politics
+Next she was seen participating in the stunt-based reality show Fear Factor: Khatron Ke Khiladi 13.
+She has been seen in multiple music videos and is currently a participant in the show Celebrity MasterChef India 2025.

+Political career

 She joined Indian National Congress in November 2021 and got a ticket from Hastinapur (Assembly constituency) for 2022 Uttar Pradesh Legislative Assembly election.
 She was among the 8 candidates from this constituency.
 She lost the seat to BJP candidate Dinesh Khatik who won 107587 votes, while Gautam received only 1,519 votes.

+In 2023, Gautam was assaulted along with her father, when she tried to enter Indian National Congress office in New Delhi to congratulate Mallikarjun Kharge and Priyanka Gandhi in the context of women reservation bill in Lok Sabha.
+Gautam alleged personal assistant of Priyanka Gandhi, Sandeep Kumar of harassing her with death threats.
+She also alleged that women worker of Congress party office physically assaulted her and she had to escape from there to save her life.
+It was reported that her driver was also assaulted along with her father and her.